rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson bool result: Boolean denoting success or failure of the export
+   :resjson bool result: Boolean denoting success or failure of the export.
+If ``directory_path`` is not present, it will return the JSON data directly.
    :statuscode 200: File was exported successfully
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
 No permissions to write in the given directory.
 Check error message.